|Oracle® iPlanet Web Server Release Notes

 This document contains the following sections:

-The following are new features in Oracle iPlanet Web Server Release 7.0.21:
+There are no new features and enhancements in Oracle iPlanet Web Server 7.0.23.

 For information about issues resolved in previous Oracle iPlanet Web Server 7.0 releases, see Appendix B.